dangrasso/data-takeout-game/README.md

 ### Debug mode

 This feature shows several visual aids, used during the developent and makes logs very verbose.

-![debug-mode](img/_docs/debug-mode.png)

 Example of these visual aids are:
  - characters id and current route
-- each cell shows min distance from player
+ - cell distance from player
  - highlights next decision points (forks or curves)

+![debug-mode](img/_docs/debug-mode.png)

 ## Known Limitations